-- Working with the Scottish Government and industry stakeholders to unlock investment in Scotland’s building stock that enables the realisation of the Heat in Buildings strategy, through our involvement in the Government’s Green Heat Finance Taskforce
+We can work with the Scottish Government and industry stakeholders to unlock investment in Scotland’s building stock that enables the realisation of the Heat in Buildings strategy through our involvement in the Government’s Green Heat Finance Taskforce.

 UKGBC aims to accelerate the just transition to a zero-carbon economy through driving widespread retrofit of Scotland’s non-domestic building stock, increasing energy efficiency and decarbonising existing public and commercial buildings.
 This is particularly important in Scotland due to the country’s high concentration of historic and heritage buildings and existing prevalence of timber in new builds meaning a nuanced approach to improving sustainability is needed here.

 This expansion also allows UKGBC to develop Scotland-specific guidance, stimulate Scottish innovation and showcase Scottish solutions.

 BE-ST and UKGBC Scotland Team Up on Joint Sustainability Mission

 Built Environment – Smarter Transformation (BE-ST) has announced a new partnership with UKGBC Scotland with a shared ambition to radically improve the sustainability of the built environment.